Universal Credit was introduced in Cambridge in October 2018. It replaced all new claims from people of working age for:

 You will have three months to make your Universal Credit claim after you receive a migration notice.
 For example, if you only receive Housing Benefit and your notice arrives at the end of August, you must apply before the end of November.

-If you receive income-related Job Seeker’s Allowance and Housing Benefit with no other benefits, you will not receive a migration notice until 2028.
+If you receive income-related Job Seeker’s Allowance and Housing Benefit with no other benefits, you will receive a migration notice sometime during 2025.

 Everyone will be moved to Universal Credit eventually — why should I do it now?